Monroe County Data and Trends

 - Rent was considerably more affordable for white and Asian renters in Monroe than for Hispanic and African American renters.

-In Monroe, the homeownership rate was slightly higher than the state and nation but much lower than for surrounding counties (driven by a very low rate in Rochester):
+In Monroe, the homeownership rate was higher than the state and equal to the nation, but much lower than for surrounding counties (driven by a very low rate in Rochester):

 Overall, crime has fallen in Monroe, but remains higher than most counties, driven primarily by extremely high crime rates in the City of Rochester:

-- Similarly, the rate of property crimes in Monroe in 2014 (255 per 10,000) was slightly below the nation and above the state and region, while Rochester’s rate (422) was much higher.
-Property crime fell by about a third for the state, nation, and region, while the rate fell by about 40% in both Monroe and Rochester.
+- Similarly, the rate of property crimes in Monroe in 2015 (240 per 10,000) was slightly below the nation and above the state and region, while Rochester’s rate (394 per 10,000) was much higher.
+Property crime fell by more than a third for the state and region while the rate declined by over 40% in both Monroe and Rochester.

 - In contrast to other types of crime, violent crime rates have increased in Rochester and Monroe while decreasing statewide and nationally.
-In 2014, there were 30 violent crimes per 10,000 residents in Monroe, below the state and nation (both 37).
-Rochester’s rate of 80 was more than twice as high as the nation, state, region, and every regional county, and rose by 9% from 2000 to 2014.
+In 2015, there were 34 violent crimes per 10,000 residents in Monroe, below the state and nation (37 and 38, respectively).
+Rochester’s rate of 88 was more than twice as high as the nation, state, region, and every regional county, and rose by 18% from 2000 to 2015.

-Despite falling over the past 5 years, the rate of domestic violence was higher than the state and region:
+Despite declining over the past 6 years, the rate of domestic violence in Monroe was higher than the state and region:

-- In 2014, there were 63 reported victims of domestic violence per 10,000 residents in Monroe, a higher rate than the state (44) and region (54).
-The rate in Rochester was almost twice as high as in Monroe (111).
+- In 2015, there were 64 reported victims of domestic violence per 10,000 residents in Monroe, a higher rate than the state (43) and region (54).
+The rate in Rochester (116) was almost twice as high as in Monroe.

 Note: Data research and analysis completed by the Center for Governmental Research.